-- 1.Download the demo app from the link provided by our team upon request.
+- 1.Download the demo app from the app stores

 - 3.Link the app to your own Cloud4Wi account, by clicking "Scan Setting QR" on the first screen of the onboarding wizard.
 The QR code will be provided by Cloud4Wi team.Note: if you don't have a Cloud4Wi account, you can continue by clicking Continue with default settings, to use the app connected to a default Cloud4wi account.
 You won't be able to test the app on your own WiFi network in this case.

-- 6.On the WiFi onboarding screen, accept the OS dialog that ask permission to connect to a suggested network.
-Also in this case the user interface and messages ar different per each OS and OS version (see user experience)
+- 6.On the WiFi onboarding screen, accept the OS dialog that asks permission to connect to a suggested network.
+Also in this case the user interface and messages are different per each OS and OS version (see user experience)

 - 7.Allow push notifications permissions.
 Push notifications are used to send messages in reaction to location moments.